 This chapter deals with the concept of power and ground planes.
 It provides hints for decoupling and filtering.
 Information about power-on sequencing and avoiding unwanted loop antenna effects when using a chassis ground plane is also included.

 Chapter 5: Layout Guide

-Some points of placement and routing rules as well as rules for power and ground planes are given.
+Details on placement and routing rules as well as rules for power and ground planes are described.
 The instructions of this document should be carried out to ensure a proper design with good performance.